 Other Public Relations Resources

 The contents of this Web site are subject to change without prior notice.
 Anyone desiring further information and data should contact the appropriate representative of Bishop State Community College.
 Material on this Web site does not serve as a contract between Bishop State Community College and any other part.
 While we try to keep it accurate and up-to-date, we cannot guarantee that it always will be.
-If you see something on Bishop State Community College Web site document that should be corrected or updated, send e-mail to: email@example.com.
-Be sure to give the full URL of the document in your letter.
-We’ll see if the information can be corrected.
+If you see something on Bishop State Community College Web site document that should be corrected or updated, send e-mail to: firstname.lastname@example.org.
+Be sure to give the full URL of the document in your email.

 Bishop State Community College is not responsible for the content of sites that are linked to our Web site.
 Precautions are taken to assure suitable content and appropriate educational links are on Bishop State’s Web site.
 Unless otherwise noted, the Web information does not represent official statements or views of Bishop State Community College.
 Bishop State Community College reserves the right to modify or change any rule or regulation stated herein.
 Bishop State Community College further reserves the right to modify or change any academic or technical program subject to any limitation imposed by accrediting agencies or state law.

-The Bishop State Community College Web site is designed and updated by the Public Relations Office and Computer Services Department.
+The Bishop State Community College Web site is designed and updated by the Public Relations Office.

 Bishop Community College owns all photographs of students and participants taken at Bishop State events and reserves the right to use these photographs for college promotional materials, both digital and print.
 Students who do not wish to have their photographs used must have a “Do Not Use Photograph” form completed and on file in the Bishop State Public Relations Office.